Genivia/Husky/README.md

 Lambdas
 -------

 A lamba (abstraction) is written as `v->b`.
-When a lambda has alternatives as arguments for function specialization with choices among a collection of argument values, such as constants and partial data structures, then the lambda alternatives should be separated by semicolons (`;`):
+A lambda expression may have several lambda alternatives for function specialization.
+Alternatives are represented by lambdas separated by semicolons (`;`).
+Each lambda should specify a specialized argument for selection, such as constants and partial data structures.

     (v->b)                  a lambda abstraction
     (v->b; w->c)            a lambda with two specializations